 y/n> n

-For this to work, you will need Rclone available on a machine that has a web browser available.
+For this to work, you will need rclone available on a machine that has a web browser available.

-Execute the following on your machine:
+Execute the following on your machine (same rclone version recommended) :

-rclone authorize "box"
+rclone authorize "onedrive"

 Then paste the result below: